Skip to content

 Like Benjamin’s simple website, O’Neil Langan’s home page features an uncluttered header and a slider.

-No page on this site has a footer, which takes simplicity to the next level.
+No page on this site has a footer, which elevates simplicity.

-Besides the business details and contacts, O’Neil Langan also has Google Maps with location marker.
+Besides the business details and contacts, O’Neil Langan also has Google Maps with a location marker.

 Note: Integrate Google Maps to showcase your business’s location.